 Human Rights in the History of Politics and Philosophy

-A first-cycle exam in the humanities or social sciences, with a bachelor thesis oriented towards human rights studies, and proven proficiency in English.
+A first-cycle exam in the humanities or social sciences, with a bachelor thesis oriented towards human rights studies.
+English 6/English B.

 English language requirements

 Most of Lund University’s programmes require English Level 6 (unless otherwise stated under 'Entry requirements').
 This is the equivalent of an overall IELTS score of 6.5 or a TOEFL score of 90.
 There are several ways to prove your English language proficiency – check which proof is accepted at the University Admissions in Sweden website.
 All students must prove they meet English language requirements by the deadline, in order to be considered for admission.

 Check if there are any country-specific eligibility rules for you to study Master's studies or Bachelor's studies in Sweden.

 Closed for applications

 Lund University uses a national application system run by University Admissions in Sweden.
 It is only possible to apply during the application periods.

 - Check that you meet the entry requirements of the programme or course you are interested in (refer to the section above on this webpage).